KILTprotocol/docs/docs/concepts/06_Advanced/terms-and-quote.md

 - **Claim**: A partial claim with information the attester already has about the claimer.
 - This helps the claimer to pre-fill their claims with information only known to the attester.
-  - The partial claim has to at least contain the ctype hash the attestation will be based on.
+  - The partial claim has to at least contain the CType hash the attestation will be based on.

-- **CTypes**: An optional list of full ctypes, in case the claimer doesn't know about the correct ctype for the credential, yet.
+- **CTypes**: An optional list of full CTypes, in case the claimer doesn't know about the correct CType for the credential, yet.

 - **Legitimations**: Legitimations are Credentials, issued to the Attester, showing that the Attester has the authority or legitimacy to attest the claim requested.
 - This is a way of establishing trust between the participants.